BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Abstract

 \section{Abstract}

 Unlocking deep, interpretable biological reasoning from complex genomic data is a major AI challenge hindering scientific discovery.
 Current DNA foundation models, despite strong sequence representation, struggle with multi-step reasoning and lack inherent transparent, biologically intuitive explanations.
 We introduce \bioreason, a pioneering architecture that, for the first time, deeply integrates a DNA foundation model with a large language model (LLM).
 This novel connection enables the LLM to directly process and reason with genomic information as a fundamental input, fostering a new form of multimodal biological understanding. \bioreason's sophisticated multi-step reasoning is developed through supervised fine-tuning and targeted reinforcement learning, guiding the system to generate logical, biologically coherent deductions.
-On biological reasoning benchmarks including KEGG-based disease pathway prediction—where accuracy improves from 88\% to 97\%—and variant effect prediction, \bioreason demonstrates an average 15\% performance gain over strong single-modality baselines. \bioreason reasons over unseen biological entities and articulates decision-making through interpretable, step-by-step biological traces, offering a transformative approach for AI in biology that enables deeper mechanistic insights and accelerates testable hypothesis generation from genomic data.
+Across biological reasoning benchmarks, \bioreason significantly improves performance, raising accuracy on KEGG-based disease pathway prediction from 86\% to 98\% and delivering an average 15\% gain over strong single-modality baselines in variant effect prediction tasks. \bioreason reasons over unseen biological entities and articulates decision-making through interpretable, step-by-step biological traces, offering a transformative approach for AI in biology that enables deeper mechanistic insights and accelerates testable hypothesis generation from genomic data.
 Data, code, and checkpoints are publicly available at \url{https://github.com/bowang-lab/BioReason}.